-Obtained 98.67% of votes FOR at the 2023 Annual Meeting Emma K. Griffin is a corporate director.
-From 2020 to 2023, Ms. Griffin was a director of ED&F Man Holdings as a condition precedent to the financial restructuring which subsequently took place.
-From 2015 to 2018, she was a director and strategic advisor for Golder Associates, now part of WSP Global Inc. From 2016 to 2019, Ms. Griffin was a director of Aimia Inc. From 2014 to 2015, she was managing director and co-founder of Refined Selection Limited, a holding company created to invest in the professional services and recruitment industries.
+Emma K. Griffin is a corporate director.
+From November 2017 to February 2025, she was a director of Claridge Inc. From 2020 to 2024, Ms. Griffin was a member of the board of directors of SDCL Energy Efficiency Income Trust PLC.
+From 2020 to 2023, she was a director of ED&F Man Holdings as a condition precedent to the financial restructuring which subsequently took place.
+From 2016 to 2019, Ms. Griffin was a director of Aimia Inc. and from 2015 to 2018, she was a director and strategic advisor for Golder Associates, now part of WSP Global Inc. From 2014 to 2015, she was managing director and co-founder of Refined Selection Limited, a holding company created to invest in the professional services and recruitment industries.
 From 2002 to 2013, Ms. Griffin was a founding partner of Oriel Securities, an independent brokerage firm recognized for its independence and for providing trusted advice, which was sold to Stifel Financial Corp.
 Until November 2016, Ms. Griffin was also Chair of the board of Cancer Research UK's Catalyst Club, a pioneering venture that raises money for personalized medicine research.

-Ms. Griffin has served as director of Claridge Inc. since November 2017 and since January 2020, she has served as a director of one of its key investments, Solotech Inc. In May 2023, she was also named a non-executive director of NM Rothschild & Sons Limited, a privately owned independent financial services group.
+Since January 2020, Ms. Griffin has served as a director of Solotech Inc. She has also served as director of St. James's Place PLC since February 2020.
+In May 2023, she was also named a non-executive director and Senior Advisor of NM Rothschild & Sons Limited, a privately owned independent financial services group.